 Certain derivatives and cash instruments are specifically designated and qualify for hedge accounting.
 We apply hedge accounting to minimize volatility in earnings caused by changes in interest rates or foreign exchange rates.
 Interest rate and currency fluctuations will either cause assets and liabilities to appreciate or depreciate in market value or cause variability in anticipated cash flows.
-When a hedging instrument functions effectively, gains, losses, revenue and expenses of the hedging instrument will offset the gains, losses, revenue and expenses of the hedged item.
-We largely assess and measure the effectiveness of a derivative that is designated as a hedging instrument based on the change in its fair value.
+When a hedging instrument functions effectively, gains, losses, revenue and expenses of the hedging instrument will offset the gains, losses, revenue and expenses of a derivative that is designated as a hedging instrument based on the change in its fair value.
 When cash instruments are designated as hedges of currency risks, only changes in their value due to currency risk are included in the assessment and measurement of hedge effectiveness.
 We applied hedge accounting to anticipated transactions and firm commitments during the year.